-While you may be used to relying on your local weather person or an app you’ve installed on your mobile device in order to stay on top of all the latest weather details, did you know that you could in fact be manning your very own weather station?
-Today, you can purchase all your own instruments and gear so that you can not only set up your own personal weather station, but do so in a manner that provides you with accurate details at all times.
+While you may be used to relying on your local weather person or an app you’ve installed on your mobile device in order to stay on top of all the latest weather details, did you know that you could in fact be manning your very own station?
+Today, you can purchase all your own instruments and gear so that you can not only set up your own personal station, but do so in a manner that provides you with accurate details at all times.

 For those who happen to have kids, it’s also a great way to get them involved with learning about weather patterns, how to read the various measurements and details, and get a first-hand look at what goes into making weather predictions.

-Now, before you rush to set up all your new personal weather station gear, you will want to take a moment and read about the best place to put it.
+Now, before you rush to set up all your new personal station gear, you will want to take a moment and read about the ideal place to put it.
 Making sure it’s in the ideal location will help ensure that you get the most accurate readings.
 Here are some tips you can keep in mind as you set up your station.

 It Needs to Be in the Open

 First things first, you need to find a spot in your yard that is open.
-If you place your weather station under a large tree or an overhang from your house or porch, then it's not going to be able to collect accurate data.
+If you place your climate station under a large tree or an overhang from your house or porch, then it's not going to be able to collect accurate data.
 Take rainfall as an example; it's not going to be capturing the true rainfall amount since that overhang will interfere with the measurements.

 Ideally it should be placed in an area that has distance between it and anything large or tall like your house or trees.

 At the same time, you also want to be aware of wind.
 There may be some areas of your yard that have almost a wind tunnel like atmosphere.
 Perhaps the wind just always seems stronger in that one section.
 This can be common in between houses where there is almost a tunnel that is being created.
-Again, this can provide false measurements to your weather station, which means you aren’t going to get accurate results.
+Again, this can provide false measurements to your station, which means you aren’t going to get accurate results.